Murder of Lai Ying Xin: Aftermath

+Reactions on Teh Kim Hong's commutation

 In the aftermath of Teh's reprieve from the gallows in 2024, Lai Ying Xin's family, including her mother and elder sister, were angered and disappointed in the Federal Court's ruling, given that they wanted Teh to be executed for murdering Lai, and expressed their disagreement with the 40-year jail term meted out by the Federal Court.
 The Lai family reportedly wanted to seek available legal help to attempt to appeal for the death penalty for Teh, and they also stated they were fearful that Teh, who would possibly be released in the next 24 years' time, might go after their family should he ever be freed, as they recalled that none of the perpetrators ever apologized or shown any true remorse during the court process back in 2011.

 Many members of the public were similarly outraged at the news of Teh escaping the hangman's noose for the death of Lai, which remained as one of Malaysia's most horrific crimes to date in recent years.
 In response to the public backlash and the family's outcry against Teh's reprieve, Deputy Minister of Communications Teo Nie Ching, a Malaysian politician and lawyer, stated that the public should not jump to conclusions and doubt the integrity of the law based on the decision of the Federal Court in Teh's case, as she did not know the exact reasons behind the Federal Court's reasons to spare Teh from the gallows despite the prosecution's arguments for a death sentence, and would need to wait until it was fully released to the public before making the stance clear.
 Teo also stated that she believed that the judge Tengku Maimun Tuan Mat was an upright person in spite of her ruling of Teh's case, given that she was the same judge that sent former Prime Minister Najib Razak to prison for corruption.
 Teo also told the press that she had spoken to Lai's family regarding the case, and had informed them that the Federal Court's decision was final and there would be no chance to appeal against the Federal Court judgement.